 Offered: Fall, Spring (even years).

-CSCI 437 - Network Architectures and Programming (4)

-An introduction to fundamental concepts of computer networks.
-Topics include the internet reference model, TCP/IP, flow control, congestion control, routing, switching, network programming, and data capturing and analysis.

-Prerequisite: : CSCI 212 or CSCI 212W, or CSCI 315.

-Offered: As needed.

-CSCI 455 - Introduction to Databases (4)

-Students explore the fundamental concepts of database systems.
-Topics include relational databases, database modeling and design, SQL, query processing and optimization, distributed and noSOL, databases and database security.

-Prerequisite: CSCI 212 or CSCI 212W, or CSCI 315.

-Offered: Fall.

 CSCI 467 - Computer Science Internship (4)

 Students work at a business or nonprofit organization integrating classroom study with work-based learning, supervised by a faculty member.

 Prerequisite: Major in computer science, minimum GPA of 2.67 in computer science courses, completion of or concurrent enrollment in CSCI 401 or CSCI 401W, and consent of department chair.